nathanwoulfe/Plumber/Workflow/DOCS.md

 Plumber comes pre-wired with sensible defaults, but these should be modified to best suit your site.

-- Default approval group: this is the fallback group for cases when no workflow is configured.
+- **Default approval group:** this is the fallback group for cases when no workflow is configured.
 You'll need to configure your groups before setting this value.
-- Flow type: how should the approval flow progress?
+- **Flow type:** how should the approval flow progress?
 These options manage how the change author is included in the workflow:
-    - All: all steps of the workflow must be completed, and all users will be notified of tasks (including the change author)
+    - **All:** all steps of the workflow must be completed, and all users will be notified of tasks (including the change author)
-    - Other: all steps where the original change author is NOT a member of the group must be completed
+    - **Other:** all steps where the original change author is NOT a member of the group must be completed
-    - Exclude: all steps must be completed, but the original change author will not be notified of tasks if they are a member of subsequent approval groups
+    - **Exclude:** all steps must be completed, but the original change author will not be notified of tasks if they are a member of subsequent approval groups
-- Send notifications: if your users are active in the backoffice, email notifications might not be required.
+- **Send notifications:** if your users are active in the backoffice, email notifications might not be required.
 Turn them off here.
-- Workflow email: Set a sender address for notification emails.
+- **Workflow email:** Set a sender address for notification emails.
 This defaults to the system email as defined in umbracoSettings.config
-- Site URL: the URL for the public website (including schema - http[s])
+- **Site URL:** the URL for the public website (including schema - http[s])
-- Edit site URL: the URL for the editing environment (including schema - http[s])
+- **Edit site URL:** the URL for the editing environment (including schema - http[s])
-- Exclude nodes: nodes selected here are excluded from the workflow engine and will be published per the configured Umbraco user permissions
+- **Exclude nodes:** nodes selected here are excluded from the workflow engine and will be published per the configured Umbraco user permissions
-- Document-type approvals: configure workflows to be applied to all content of the selected document type.
+- **Document-type approvals:** configure workflows to be applied to all content of the selected document type.
 Refer to xx for details on approval flow types

-### Configuring approval groups
+### Approval groups

 Plumber uses a separate groups model from the rest of your Umbraco website.
 It's different, but looks familiar.